 Newer cloud-based solutions allow you to have automatic backups of your security footage.
-Plus, you generally have more memory available to store more footage with the ability to scale up if you need more.
+Not only does this help keep your video surveillance footage secure, but you also generally have more memory available to store more footage with the ability to scale up if you need more.
 Data storage for security footage and information could be one of the security features you didn’t know your business needed.

 9. There Are No Backups in Place

 With so many critical systems relying on electricity, the internet, etc. to work properly, it is imperative that you have backup plans in place for communications, wired vs wireless networks, power outages, etc. There are several ways to sustain critical life safety & security systems during power outages.

 These solutions and other backup plans to maintain communications and other security systems are necessary for any facility’s security.
 If you have no backup plans in place for anything, it’s a definite sign that it’s time to review your building security overall and upgrade your security technology.

 These are a few signs your security technology needs an upgrade.
 Conducting a regular building vulnerability assessment that includes a review of your current technology is part of managing and maintaining security systems.
 Also, it can help you stay updated and get upgrades when you need them to prevent and reduce security vulnerabilities.

 If it’s been a while since your building security was assessed or you are interested in upgrading your facility’s security, contact NEPPS at (800) 736-1456 to schedule your free site assessment!